 Prior to the beginning of any fiscal year, the Association's Board of Directors, by adoption of a resolution, may establish a Patronage Allocation Program to distribute its available consolidated net earnings.
 This resolution provides for the application of net earnings in the manner described in the Association's Bylaws.
 This includes the setting aside of funds to increase surplus to meet minimum capital adequacy standards established by FCA Regulations, to increase surplus to meet Association capital adequacy standards to a level necessary to support competitive pricing at targeted earnings levels, and for reasonable reserves for necessary purposes of the Association.
 After excluding net earnings attributable to (a) the portion of loans participated to another institution, and (b) participation loans purchased, remaining consolidated net earnings are eligible for allocation to borrowers.
 Refer to Note 7, Members' Equity, of the Notes to the Consolidated Financial Statements for more information concerning the patronage distributions.
-The Association declared patronage distributions of \$40,001 in 2020, \$37,200 in 2019, and \$33,777 in 2018.
-In addition, a Special All Cash patronage totaling \$8,000 was declared and distributed in 2020.
+The Association declared patronage distributions of \$32,062 in 2021, \$40,001 in 2020, and \$37,200 in 2019.

-The higher total patronage distribution is tied to the Board and Management's decision to distribute more earnings in 2020 compared to 2019.
-The Association historically pays 30 percent in cash and the remainder in a combination of qualified and/or nonqualified allocated surplus.
+Patronage declared by the Board of Directors for 2021 was \$32,062 and will be paid in an all cash distribution during 2022.
+This is a departure from the historical precedent of distributing 30 percent in cash and the remainder in a combination of qualified and/or nonqualified allocated surplus.
 Payment of patronage is usually made in the first quarter of the following fiscal year.
-There were no significant changes to the Association's patronage policies and practices during 2020.